Kuruvilla Pandikattu Joseph SJ

 The focus of his academic engagement has been: Issues in Philosophical Anthropology, Science-Religion Dialogue and Viable Life-Styles (TAMAS, Laudato Si' and Fratelli tutti).
 He also contributes to the role of science, technology and spirituality towards fostering a sustainable life.

-Dean and Professor of Philosophy, Science and Religion, at JD, Pune
+Professor of Philosophy, Science and Religion, at JD, Pune

 Director, JD Centre for Science-Religion Studies